 Curriculum at Westcourt

-The curriculum at Westcourt is focused on differentiated and authentic learning.
-The teaching team incorporates technology and uses traditional classrooms as well as open learning spaces, with creative use of furniture to allow for flexibility and mobility whilst insuring that academic rigor remains at the highest standard.
-Both explicit teaching and enquiry-based teaching is used to assist our students to become life-long, global, engaged learners.
+The curriculum is designed, constructed and delivered by the core team based at Westcourt with a focus on differentiated and authentic learning.
+The Campus incorporates technology and uses traditional classrooms as well as open learning spaces.
+The classroom furniture allows for flexibility and mobility for group work as well as individual tasks.
+The Project Based Learning approach continues at Westcourt, to assist our students to become life-long, global, independent learners.

-Students are encouraged to make critical decisions when given the opportunity.
-This could be in relation to subject choices or choices given within the curriculum, for example Learning Communities, Physical Activity For Healthy Lifestyles (PAHL), assessment tasks in core subjects and electives, The Rite Journey, camps and other extra-curricular activities.
+All students are encouraged to make critical decisions when given the opportunity and to take ownership for aspects of Campus life.
+This could be in relation to subject choices or choices given within the curriculum, for example, assessment tasks in core subjects and electives, student activities, the campus environment and other extra-curricular activities

 Involvement with Edmund Rice Campus

 Year 9 students will be part of all major functions held at the Edmund Rice Campus.
 Full school assemblies, Athletics Day, Edmund Rice Day and Swimming Carnival are examples of events that Year 9 will attend at the Edmund Rice Campus or outside facilities.